christianalares/git-branch-selector/README.md

 # Git Branch Selector

-## A CLI tool for choosing local branches in yur terminal.
+## A CLI tool for choosing local branches in your terminal.

 ### Installation